michael-hahn/django-1/django/splice/README.md

 Python is a popular object-oriented programming language, in which *every* data (e.g., literals, classes, functions) is an *object* and every object has a *type* defined by the *class* from which the object was instantiated.
-The type of an object determines the *methods* that are available to call on that object.
+The type of object determines the *methods* that are available to call on that object.
 Those methods are defined in the class, and because Python supports multi-inheritance, which allows a class to subclass from multiple base classes, methods defined in the base classes can be inherited or overridden by the subclass.